StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_RESOURCE.md

 ## Parameters

-`resource_name`: the name of the resource to create.
-For the name convention, see [System limits](../../../reference/System_limit.md).
+- `resource_name`: the name of the resource to create.
+For the naming conventions, see [System limits](../../../reference/System_limit.md).

-`PROPERTIES`: specifies the properties of the resource type.
+- `PROPERTIES`: specifies the properties of the resource type.
 The PROPERTIES vary depending on the resource type.
 See Examples for details.

 ## Examples